ScottLogic/blog/_posts/2025-10-23-mapping-the-carbon-footprint-of-digital-content.md

 - Comprehensive data audit: organisations are often unaware of the existence of dark data but bringing it to the surface can considerably free up storage
 - Regular media cleanup: films, videos and photos accumulate quickly and take up storage

-For individual users:

 While individual actions have limited systemic impact, they contribute to broader awareness.
+Individual users should consider:

-- Unsubscribing from unwanted emails reduces unnecessary data transmission across networks (collectively, emails generate approximately [12 million tonnes CO2e globally per year](https://profilebooks.com/wp-content/uploads/wpallimport/files/PDFs/9781788163811_preview.pdf)).
+- Unsubscribing from unwanted emails, to reduce unnecessary data transmission across networks.
+Collectively, emails generate approximately [12 million tonnes CO2e globally per year](https://profilebooks.com/wp-content/uploads/wpallimport/files/PDFs/9781788163811_preview.pdf).
 - Being intentional about consumption.
-For instance streaming at appropriate quality levels rather than maximum resolution, and regularly deleting unused files minimises personal device energy use.
+For instance stream at appropriate quality levels rather than maximum resolution, and regularly delete unused files minimises personal device energy use.

 ### Conclusion